Description

 Gadsden Flag Meaning & History

-As with certain other wild and uncharted colonies of the British Empire, Britain in the 1750s had a bad habit of shipping convicted felons to the United States.
-Benjamin Franklin didn’t appreciate this, and in response, he proposed sending timber rattlesnakes to Britain.
-This humorous idea quickly picked up steam during the American Revolution as the colonies began to take on their own patriotic identity.
+As with certain other uncharted colonies of the British Empire, Britain in the 1750s had a bad habit of shipping convicted felons to the United States.
+Benjamin Franklin didn’t appreciate this, and in response, he proposed sending timber rattlesnakes to Britain in return.
+This humorous idea quickly picked up steam during the American Revolution as the colonies began forming a national identity.

 Please note: We're politically neutral; we don't endorse any party or association.